NCGAS/CEWiT-REU-Identifying-datasets-in-SRA-using-Jetstream/README.md

         `unzip results.zip` \
 The results directory, contains a set of subdirectories listed as 1,2,3,....
 Each of the subdirectories contains a set of files with    extension *.bam* and *.bam.bai*.

-4. Filtering these results to include only those bam files that are
+4. Filtering these results to include only those bam files that,
     - have a alignment length of more than 100bp
+        This was done using the code available in another git repository https://github.com/linsalrob/sam The command run was in the results file, \
+        `for f in */; do cd $f; for i in *.bam; do sam_len 100 $i /home/username/filteredbam/$i; done; cd ..;  done \
+        `#the code enter every subdirectory in results file, and runs the sam_len command on every bam file one by one.
+The resulting filtered bam files are saved to the filepath "/home/username/filteredbam/". `

     - have more than 10 hits at least